Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Some other aspects of vision

 It seems likely that much of what has been said in this section about lightness constancy would also apply to colour constancy: the way we see the colour of an object to be fixed, despite wide variations in the colour of the incident light and corresponding variations in the colour of the light that is reflected from the object.

-Since information compression is central in the SP theory, it is pertinent to mention that lightness constancy and colour constancy may each be seen as a means of encoding information economically.
+In terms of information compression as a unifying principle in computing and cognition, it is pertinent to mention that lightness constancy and colour constancy may each be seen as a means of encoding information economically.
 It is simpler to remember that a particular object is `black' or `red' than all the complexity of how its appearance changes in different lighting conditions.